$U_A(1)$ symmetry restoration at high baryon density: Introduction

-Different from the temperature effect which continuously changes the chiral symmetry, the baryon density leads to a first-order chiral phase transition in both chiral limit and real world~\cite{Ejiri:2008xt}.
+Unlike the temperature effect that gradually alters chiral symmetry, baryon density results in a first-order chiral phase transition, both in the chiral limit and in the real world~\cite{Ejiri:2008xt}.
 The density effect for a fermion system is a pure quantum effect induced by the Pauli exclusion principle~\cite{Fukushima:2010bq}.
-The sudden jump of the chiral condensate from nonzero to zero in chiral limit or from a larger to a smaller value in real world is induced by the sharp Fermi surface of the system.
-We hope that this jump may help to restore the $U_A(1)$ symmetry at high baryon density.
+The abrupt shift of the chiral condensate from a nonzero value to zero in the chiral limit or from a higher to a lower value in the real world is driven by the system's pronounced Fermi surface.
+We expect that this jump can aid in restoring the $U_A(1)$ symmetry at high baryon density.
 The insights on $U_A(1)$ breaking at finite baryon density are relatively rare.
-Considering the nuclear collisions on plan which can create high baryon density~\cite{An:2021wof}, relevant study on the change in $U_A(1)$ symmetry at finite baryon chemical potential $\mu_B$ is in need.
-The goal of this paper is to study the relation between chiral symmetry and $U_A(1)$ symmetry in hot and dense medium.
+Considering the nuclear collisions on plan which can create high baryon density~\cite{An:2021wof}, relevant study on the change in $U_A(1)$ symmetry at finite baryon chemical potential $\mu_B$ is required.
+The goal of this study is to examine the relation between chiral symmetry and $U_A(1)$ symmetry in a hot and dense medium.

-Blocked by the sign problem, lattice QCD simulation loses its efficacy at large $\mu_B$~\cite{Barbour:1997ej}, and we have to take an effective model to make the non-perturbative calculations.
-There are two kinds of models effectively describing the chiral and $U_A(1)$ symmetries.
-One is at quark level like the Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr}, and the other is at hadron level like the quark-meson model~\cite{levy1967currents,Lenaghan:2000ey,Schaefer:2008hk}.
+Blocked by the sign problem, lattice QCD simulation loses its efficacy at large $\mu_B$~\cite{Barbour:1997ej}, and we have to consider an effective model to account for the non-perturbative calculations.
+There are two types of models that effectively describe the chiral and $U_A(1)$ symmetries.
+One approach operates at the quark level, as exemplified by the Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr}, while the other functions at the hadron level, akin to the quark-meson model~\cite{levy1967currents,Lenaghan:2000ey,Schaefer:2008hk}.
 In the NJL model, quarks are elementary particles, and hadrons are treated as quantum fluctuations above the mean field via random phase approximation~\cite{Klevansky:1992qe}.
-In the quark-meson model, both quarks and hadrons are elementary degrees of freedom, which will largely simplify the derivation of mesonic correlation functions in the calculation of topological susceptibility for the study of $U_A(1)$ symmetry.
+In the quark-meson model, quarks and hadrons are elementary degrees of freedom, which largely simplify the derivation of mesonic correlation functions in the calculation of topological susceptibility for the study of $U_A(1)$ symmetry.